Subtitled How Bill Martin Threw a Top-Notch, Faultless Employee Named Judy Van Horn (Chief of UM Compliance) Under the Bus to Save Martin’s Department

 After all, where does Labadie go 8 days later? — to hobnob with the all the elites at the Chicago Big Ten Conference annual gathering with — GUESS WHO? – Bill Martin!
 Shouldn’t Martin have been furious with Labadie, after all, for failing again to file those reports?
 After all, Martin must have known immediately after the Audit was conducted that no records were produced.
 What gives?

-It continues for the next few months, until the Freep blows Martin’s cover in Augudt, and he and Rich Rod start scrambling.
+This continues for the next few months, until the Freep blows Martin’s cover in August (someone on the inside clearly got completely fed up with Martin’s corrupt cover-up and leaked it to the Freep) he and Rich Rod start scrambling.
 In those few months, did anyone get fired, sanctioned, re-assigned?
 Nope.

 We know what sanctions resulted for UM.
 But recall the UM filing to the NCAA in May 2010: who did they primarily fault for the Practice-Time and Coach-Number violations, in this publicly-filed, widely-read brief — despite Bill Martin’s obvious unethical failures to report, and obvious leadership in a cover-up effort?
 JUDY VAN HORN.
 That’s Bill Martin for you: small man, gutless, willing to hang out to dry a woman who had no fault, and only tried to protect and help her Boss Bill Martin.
 And Coleman and Brandon let Martin — literally — quietly slip out the back door in December 2009.
 No sanctions, no firing like Tressel got.
 Nothing.
 But Coleman and Brandon aren’t dumb.
 The last thing they wanted to have to do was to have Bill Martin and his Backhoe at the NCAA Compliance Hearing in Seattle in August 2010.
 Because Bill Martin’s efforts during this entire 9 months from January to September 2009 violated — just as did Jim Tressel’s nine months of cover-up — NCAA Ethics By Law 10.1